About ScanLens

 We believe in being transparent about how our business works, because it directly affects how we treat your data.

 There are no ads inside the app.
 We do not sell user data.
-There is no "free trial" that silently converts into a paid subscription.
-If you subscribe, you do so through Apple's standard in-app purchase system, and you can cancel at any time through your iPhone's Settings.
+Subscription trials and renewals are handled through Apple's standard in-app purchase system, and you can manage or cancel them from your iPhone's subscription settings.
 For full pricing details, see the pricing page.

 Contact and Press